 Alekper Aliyev is another high-profile Azerbaijani peace activist.
 Born in Baku, the Zurich-based author is known for his 2009 controversial and transgressive novel about Armenian and Azerbaijani reconciliation entitled Artush & Zaur—a gay love story that gets interrupted by the first Artsakh War.
 It boldly explores the enmity between the two peoples through the taboo lens of homosexuality.
 In an interview with the Los Angeles Times, Aliyev described his book as “a fight against stereotypes.”
 “In Azerbaijan there are two main stereotypes, the gay man and the Armenian,” he explained.
 “The worst thing you can be is gay or Armenian, or to have any relation to Armenia.”

-In 2016, just months after the April War, Aliyev was invited to Yerevan to meet with citizens and NGOs from the South Caucasus.
-In an interview, Aliyev condemned Azerbaijan for unleashing the recent attack and how that failed attempt at blitzkrieg further exposed the fact there is no military solution to the conflict, and that “sabre rattling is not suitable to our countries.”
+Alekper, who has visited Yerevan multiple times as part of NGO peace-building programs, was outspoken on the need to end the conflict and enmity between the two peoples.
+In a 2016 interview, Aliyev condemned Azerbaijan for unleashing the recent attack and how that failed attempt at blitzkrieg further exposed the fact there is no military solution to the conflict, and that “sabre rattling is not suitable to our countries.”
 He expressed hope for a South Caucasus without borders in which its peoples could resume peaceful coexistence.
-“My attitude to Karabakh is not based on the principle ‘We won’t cede an inch of the holy land of the ancestors.’
-There are no holy lands for me… I think we should live in peace and harmony.
-Sex, drugs, rock’n’roll.
-The rest is vanitas vanitatum et omnia vanitas [vanity of vanities, all is vanity].”

 Four years later, Alekper Aliyev sounds like a radically different person.
 One of his most disturbing tweets is the polar opposite of his stance in 2016.
 Rather than seeing no land as holy, he writes in Russian that he is “waiting for the complete cleansing of Agdere [Martakert] of its occupants.
 This is my personal revenge…” What becomes clear in the discourse of these Azerbaijani “human rights activists” is that they don’t view the people of Artsakh as people at all.
 This is where decades of dehumanizing rhetoric by the Aliyev regime has borne fruit, wherein the idea of conquest, justified by the lack of international recognition of Artsakh’s independence, has become far more important than the people who live there.
 This is perfectly encapsulated by Ismayilova’s response to a tweet by Ambassador John Evans on October 7 in which he asked, “If people of Karabakh are citizens of Azerbaijan, what does it tell us that Baku is subjecting them to lethal bombardment?
 Is that any way to treat one’s people?”
 She superficially responded: “Because occupation Army of Republic of Armenia [sic] is deployed there and points of fire are mixed with residential areas.”
 Once again, in tune with Azerbaijani state propaganda, Ismayilova conflated the indigenous people of Artsakh with “occupiers” and again made the groundless claim of military positions throughout civilian areas.
 While the lethal bombardment of the Armenian civilian population was easily dismissed by these human rights activists, many were quick with one-sided condemnation of Armenians, calling them terrorists, occupiers and even “child killers.”
 Azerbaijani social media even developed a strange fascination with the notion of Kim Kardashian as Armenia’s leading terrorist.